OpenTracksApp/OpenTracks/README.md

 * removing calorie estimation and activity estimation,
 * removing support for ANT+ and Classic Bluetooth,
 * adding support for Bluetooth LE heart rate sensors,
-* removing Protobuf (store sensor data in SQLite columns directly), and
+* removing Protobuf (store sensosensorr data in SQLite columns directly), and
 * removing Android Service API for other apps.

 Artwork, logos and user interface remained more or less unchanged.